 - Another utility-scale project, Warren Solar Farm, is currently under construction in Massachusetts and is scheduled to come online in 2014.
 Developed by First Wind, this 14 MW photovoltaic project will generate enough electricity to power 2,300 homes.

-- At 5.6 MW, Canton Landill Solar Facility is among the largest solar installations in Massachusetts.
-Completed in 2012 by Southern Sky Renewable Energy, this photovoltaic project has enough electric capacity to power more than 900 homes.
+- At 4 MW, Marshfield Solar Project is among the largest solar installations in Massachusetts.
+Completed in 2013 by AMSOLAR, this photovoltaic project has enough electric capacity to power more than 600 homes.

 See our solar installations maps.

 - Expand solar carve out from 400MW to 800GW or more